 The Char-Broil Grill2Go X200 stands out amongst the competition with its rugged look and design.
 It’s also one of the best affordable grills on the market.

 This is a very convenient product that comes with its own carry case for portability.
-On top of that, it also comes with a slotted tool help you scrape the grates with ease.
+On top of that, it also comes with a slotted tool to help you scrape the grates with ease.

 The lid comes with double latches that will hold the grill together very nicely making it very portable for every occasion.

 This Master Cook Classic is one of the low-cost gas grills available on the market today.
 Its three gas burners can safely provide up to 30,000 BTU of heat, which is great!
 The 340 square inches of cooking space is one of the larger cooking areas in this $200 gas grill category.

 Along with the main cooking area, this comes with a secondary rack that has 133 square inches.
 This can be used to cook minor side dishes or accommodate your cooked meat for warming.
 This is a good addition to your patio or deck that will serve you for many more years to come.